yabwon/SAS_PACKAGES/packages/baseplus.md

                     Sets the `lrecl` value for the file width.

 *. `symdel=1`     - *Optional*, default value is `1`.
-                    Indicates if the global macrovariables
+                    Indicates if the global macro variables
                     `______1` to `______N` should be deleted
                     when the macro ends.